Bebe Rexha’s Says ‘I’m Hot’ In Incredibly Low-Cut Gown

 Bebe Rexha shared numerous photos to her Instagram account today and they haven’t gone unnoticed by her loyal followers.

 The “I Can’t Stop Drinking About You” songstress uploaded a fairly up-close shot of her in a black-and-white while she held a black fan which said “I’m Hot” written across it.
 The blond beauty sported her wavy bob down and owned a very low-cut black gown which revealed a lot of her chest.
-She accessorized herself with numerous jeweled necklaces and little earrings that dangled down.
-She showed off her side profile a little while starring deep into the camera lens.
+She accessorized with numerous jeweled necklaces and little earrings that dangled down.
+She showed off her side profile a little while staring deep into the camera lens.
 She stated “I’m hot” in the caption and it seems her followers agreed with the “Meant To Be” hitmaker.

 Within six hours, the post racked up more than 185,000 likes, proving to be a hit with her fans.